Nice3point/RevitExtensions/Readme.md

     .Round()
 ```

-Extensions integrate seamlessly with modern .NET features like Nullable types and Generics, giving you greater flexibility and control over your code.
+Seamless integration with modern .NET features like `Nullable` and `Generics` gives you greater flexibility and control over your code.

 ## Installation